NermineAli1/Snowflake_dataops_plateform/README.md

-## Objectifs
+## Objectives

-- Automatiser l’ingestion de données marketing
+Automate the ingestion of marketing data

-- Transformer et enrichir les données pour le reporting
+Transform and enrich the data for reporting

-- Charger dans un data warehouse Snowflake
+Load into a Snowflake data warehouse

-- Garantir qualité, sécurité et scalabilité
+Ensure quality, security, and scalability